nabeelvalley/SalaahTimesApp/README.md

 1. `heroku login`
 2. `heroku git:remote -a salaah-times-backend`
 3. Run the `heroku-deploy.ps1` script to deploy the application

-> You will also need to ensure the  `DATABASE_URI` environment variable is set to your MongoDB Connection string
+4. You will also need to configure the following:
+   1. `NODE_ENV` - This should be set to `development` so Gatsby can infer the schema during build
+   2. `DATABASE_URI` - MongoDB connection string
+   3. `MASJID_CHANGE_WEBHOOK` - Webhook to trigger frontend build

 ### App

-The frontend application is deployed as a Gatsby site to Netlify, this will automatically deploy when the application is pused, however a deploy will also be triggered when Strapi is updated via the Strapi Webhook functionality (in progress)
+The frontend application is deployed as a Gatsby site to Netlify, this will automatically deploy when the application is pused, however a deploy will also be triggered when Strapi is updated via the Strapi Webhook functionality

 The frontend application requires the `STRAPI_BASE_URL` to be set as an environment variable **without the trailing `/`**